RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Equations.md

 ### PDF export

-Currently, dynamic equation numbers are not rendered in exported PDFs.
+In version 2, equation numbers are expected to be successfully printed in PDF exports.
+Being a new feature, however, there might be some corner cases where it doesn't work perfectly.

-As a quick fix, you can run the command `Convert equation numbers in the current note to static \tag{}` to explicitly insert the equation numbers as static LaTeX tags (`\tag{...}`) to avoid this issue.
+If equation number printing is not successful, Math Booster will show you a notification.
+In that case, you can run the command `Convert equation numbers in the current note to static \tag{}` to explicitly insert the equation numbers as static LaTeX tags (`\tag{...}`) as a quick fix.

-Make sure you make a backup before this command and undo the tag insertion after exporting finishes.
+Make sure you make a backup before running this command and undo the tag insertion after exporting finishes so that your equations can be dynamically numbered again.

-> [!info]
-> This issue is tracked [here](https://github.com/RyotaUshio/obsidian-math-booster/issues/170).
-Let me know if you have any idea to fix this issue in a cleaner way!

 ## The `align` Environment